CodingPassion-net/invalid/README.md

 )
 ```

-You can only show validation messages from field validators or only from form validators.
+You can also show only validation messages from field validators or only from form validators.
 ``` dart
 CustomValidationMessages<ChangePasswordForm>(
 	filterByValidatorType: ValidatorTypeFilter.FieldValidator, // Can also be ValidatorTypeFilter.FormValidator